Nexus-Mods/NexusMods.App/docs/development-guidelines/UIStylingGuidelines.md

 !!! tip "In particular a `OpacityDisabledElement` alias is defined, which should be used for disabled elements."

 ### Other Resource Palettes
-!!! info "Like Opacity and Colors, the App has palettes for other resources" These provide an abstraction over the actual values, and should be used in the Styles of the UI Elements.
+!!! info "Like Opacity and Colors, the App has alias palettes for other resources"

+Value aliases provide an abstraction over the actual values, and should be used in the Styles of the UI Elements.

 #### Spacing
 A numbered alias system following the `Spacing-none`, `Spacing-1`, `Spacing-2`, ... pattern.